jacquescarolan/jacquescarolan.github.io/content/home/philosophy.md

  css_class = ""
 +++

 In a former life [I studied Philosophy](https://www.bristol.ac.uk/study/undergraduate/2020/physics/msci-physics-philosophy/).
-Now, in collaboration with some [awesome](http://www.bristol.ac.uk/school-of-arts/people/karim-p-thebault/index.html) [friends](https://www.physik.fu-berlin.de/en/einrichtungen/ag/ag-eisert/people/hangleiter/index.html), we've been giving a philosophical treatment to the emerging field of *analogue quantum simulation*.
+Now, in collaboration with some great friends --- [Karim Thébault](http://www.bristol.ac.uk/school-of-arts/people/karim-p-thebault/index.html) and [Dominik Hangleiter](https://www.physik.fu-berlin.de/en/einrichtungen/ag/ag-eisert/people/hangleiter/index.html) --- we've been giving a philosophical treatment to the emerging field of *analogue quantum simulation*.
 The arXiv paper can be found [here](https://arxiv.org/abs/1712.05809), which we are turning into a book to be published by Springer in 2021.
-This project was a great example of how a chance meeting, unlimited enthusiasm and many, *many* Skype meetings can lead to some really fun work.
+This project is the culmination of a chance meeting, unlimited enthusiasm and many, *many* Skype meetings.
+I'm deeply grateful to my collaborators for allowing an annoying experimentalist to join for the ride.

 {{< cite page="/publication/hangleiter-2017-analogue" view="2" >}}